MrGiddy/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 4-global_variables - Create a script that lists all environment variables.

 5-local_variables - Create a script that lists all local variables and environment variables, and functions

+6-create_local_variable - Create a script that creates a new local variable.